Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-A way of voting if you are unable to get to your polling place on election day and you fit into the criteria below.
+A way of voting if you are unable to get to your polling place on election day.

 To apply for an absentee ballot, follow these simple steps: